Administrative and Support Excellence Awards

 The Administrative and Support Excellence Awards were initiated by the Director's Office in 2014 to annually recognize administrative, support, and service staff for demonstrated excellence in support of Lincoln Laboratory's mission.

-In recognition for leading efforts that significantly improve the Laboratory's collateral classified computing infrastructure.
+In recognition for employing creative technical solutions and effective collaboration to improve the Laboratory’s critical computing infrastructure.

 Past Administrative Excellence Award Recipients